signupsoftware/TEMP-Docs-FO/docs/user-manual/4-solution-management/1-exflow-lcs-solution.md

 **To be able to access additional files**, they are located in the “Release Notes” downloadable link.

-<u>ExFlow Docs.zip for EU will be downloaded and this file includes<u>
+<u>ExFlow Docs.zip for EU will be downloaded and this file includes</u>
 - ExFlow LCS Solution EU Rev 14.pdf
 - ExFlow 2.16.2 for Dynamics 365 for Operations - Release notes.pdf
 - ExFlow label package 2.15.0 for Dynamics 365 for Operations - Release notes.pdf